-Within 28 days after the date of service, the charged attorney who is the subject of the statement of charges must submit to the chief judge an answer to the statement of charges showing cause why the attorney should not be disciplined.
+- (a) the date of mailing, if service is by mail; or - (b) the date of delivery, if service is personal. - (7) Answer to Statement of Charges statement of charges must submit to the chief judge an answer to the statement of charges showing cause why the attorney should not be disciplined.
 The answer must take the form of an answer to a complaint in an adversary proceeding and must comply with Rules 7008 and 7010 of the Federal Rules of Bankruptcy Procedure and Rule 5005-3(A) of these rules.